brianwisti/rgb-brain-hugo/site/content/post/2024/01/Rebuilding My Public Brain.md

 ## What next

+Before I have the Python script handle all the processing, I'll revisit the Astro iteration. [remark-obsidian](https://www.npmjs.com/package/remark-obsidian) and [remark-deflist](https://www.npmjs.com/package/remark-definition-list) handled nearly all the special Markdown for me.
+I mainly need to decide how top-level pages like [now](../../../now.md) and [follow](../../../follow.md) get treated within Astro's dynamic collection approach.

+## What now

 Budget is constrained, so before the annual hosting bill comes due I'll shift from a paid host to Netlify.
 My planned usage tier should be free there.
 I expect to bounce back out again after resolving the current [Job Search](../../../card/Job%20Search.md) to my satisfaction, but maybe not.
 We'll see.

-Before I have the Python script handle all the processing, I'll revisit the Astro iteration. [remark-obsidian](https://www.npmjs.com/package/remark-obsidian) and [remark-deflist](https://www.npmjs.com/package/remark-definition-list) handled nearly all the special Markdown for me.
-I mainly need to decide how top-level pages like [now](../../../now.md) and [follow](../../../follow.md) get treated within Astro's dynamic collection approach.

-## What now

 Hugo works.
-My current host works.
+Netlify works.
 My notes need work, but hey don't we all.
-I'm not going to jiggle anything just yet.
+I'm not going to jiggle anything else just yet.

 I think it's time for `just pull backlinks process build test push`.